imgix/react-imgix/README.md

 #### imgProps :: object

-Any other attributes to add to the html node (example: `alt`, `data-*`, `className`)
+Any other attributes to add to the html node (example: `alt`, `data-*`, `className`).

 ## Browser Support

+- By default, browsers that don't support [`srcset`](http://caniuse.com/#feat=srcset), [`sizes`](http://caniuse.com/#feat=srcset), or [`picture`](http://caniuse.com/#feat=picture) will gracefully fall back to the default `img` `src` when appropriate.
+If you want to provide a fully-responsive experience for these browsers, react-imgix works great alongside [Picturefill](https://github.com/scottjehl/picturefill)!
-We support the latest version of Google Chrome (which [automatically updates](https://support.google.com/chrome/answer/95414) whenever it detects that a new version of the browser is available).
+- We support the latest version of Google Chrome (which [automatically updates](https://support.google.com/chrome/answer/95414) whenever it detects that a new version of the browser is available).
 We also support the current and previous major releases of desktop Firefox, Internet Explorer, and Safari on a rolling basis.
 Mobile support is tested on the most recent minor version of the current and previous major release for the default browser on iOS and Android (e.g., iOS 9.2 and 8.4).
 Each time a new version is released, we begin supporting that version and stop supporting the third most recent version.

 This browser support is made possible by the great support from [BrowserStack](https://www.browserstack.com/).